Microsoft to test Xbox cloud gaming on PCs, Apple mobile devices

-(Reuters) - Microsoft Corp’s gaming division Xbox will roll out a beta version of its cloud gaming service on web browsers of Windows 10 PCs and Apple Inc’s iPhones and iPads starting Tuesday.
+Microsoft Corp's (MSFT.O) gaming division Xbox will roll out a beta version of its cloud gaming service on web browsers of Windows 10 PCs and Apple Inc's (AAPL.O) iPhones and iPads starting Tuesday.

 The feature will enable users to play over 100 Xbox Game Pass titles on Microsoft's Edge, Google's Chrome, or Apple's Safari internet browsers on their devices instead of using a video game console, easing access to gaming irrespective of location and device.